MinaProtocol/mina/rfcs/0017-module-versioning.md

 ## Motivation

-Within the Coda codebase, modules contain (ideally) one main type.
+Within the Mina codebase, modules contain (ideally) one main type.
 As the software evolves, that type can change.
 When compiling, the OCaml type discipline enforces consistent use of such types.
 Sometimes we'd like to export representations of those types, perhaps by persisting